lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 # January 2019: The Arrival and Settling into a Routine

 Once in a blue moon, I initiate a project that absolutely consumes me.
 Actually, Justin and I are both the type of people who can stay up late working on something that interests us, just to wake up early the next morning to pick back where we left off.
 For me, this is an incredibly elusive high and a mode in which I can hammer out a bunch of work and feel like a million bucks after.
-It is definitely a feeling that I long for especially after a long bout of comparitively monotonous work, and excitedly, I knew it would overtake us in Japan with this new undertaking.
+It is definitely a feeling that I yearn for especially after a long bout of comparitively monotonous work, and excitedly, I knew it would overtake us in Japan.

 The danger, however, is that we can easily lose sight of other priorities. <span class="highlight">We have additional goals that are important to us, so we prioritized finding an effective daily routine that could best set ourselves up for overall success.</span>